Stani2980/FullStackJSExamNotes/README.md

 ---
 - Explain the methods map, filter and reduce
+>The methods can be used to persist data, and get an altered array that has been modified on each of the elements of the original array.
+>The map method alters each of the elements and returns an equally sized array, where as the filter method filters it by a boolean condition, and returns an array containing objects which are fulfilling the boolean condition.
+>The reduce method is used to accumulate list values into a single object, as shown in the example to count votes, and dynamically create an object for return containing the results.
+>Map: creating tables/UL, update all objects.
+>Filter: for filtering content in table, or UL.
+>Reduce: accumulation of values in single object, like the .join() function "under the hood" *Coding example: *

 ---
 - Provide examples of user defined reusable modules implemented in Node.js